Math Fun

 • The Ingenious A4 Paper Size Format

-The notion of Month and Week reaches back to unknown ages.
-The month was a moon cycle.
-A week was a logical split of the month cycle: the new moon, the first quarter moon, the full moon, and the third quarter moon.
-The seven-day periods became times for food stocking, gatherings, prayers, and rest.
-First, the days had no names, like today when hours are nameless.
+The notion of Month and Week reaches back to pre-historic times.
+The Month was a 30-day moon cycle.
+A Week was a phase of the moon cycle: the new moon, the first quarter moon, the full moon, or the third quarter moon.
+Thus a week was seven days.
+It was also the number of the known heavenly bodies.
+The week became the natural timeframe for humans: six days of work, and a day of rest.

 The history behind the weekday names and their sequence is mind-boggling.

-We know that the weeks' day names are linked to heavenly bodies, the sun, the moon, and the known planets.
+We know that the weekday names are linked to heavenly bodies, the sun, the moon, and the known planets.
 This is particularly evident in the Roman languages, like Latin and French.
 In English and German, some weekday names relate to deities associated with these same celestial bodies.

 Each weekday stands for a celestial object in the sky.
 But the names seem set in random order.
 Why is Tuesday (Mars) before Wednesday (Mercury)?
 One day is like the other.
 There is nothing that sets them apart, not like the meaningfully named seasons.